-Medium frequency GPR antennas (500-250 MHz) generally reach a penetration depth of 40cm-3m.
+Medium-frequency GPR antennas (500-250 MHz) generally reach a penetration depth of 40cm-3m.
 Units within this range are commonly used for subsurface mapping and utility locating.
 These systems provide the optimal balance between depth of penetration and resolution.
-Resolution refers to how close interfaces can be to one another and can still be identified as separate interfaces.
+Resolution refers to how close interfaces can be to one another and still be identified as separate interfaces.

 Subsurface Utility Mapping (SUM)

-Low frequency GPR antennas (250 MHz or lower) are generally used for geologic investigations and for finding large structures buried at depths greater than 3m.
-The targets are either laterally extensive, flat-lying to sub-horizontal reflectors such as bedrock interfaces, stratigraphic horizons or large structures such as industrial process pipes and sewers.
-The equipment for these types of surveys is modular in nature and can be moved manually in rough terrain or mounted on a cart in smoother terrain.
+Low-frequency GPR antennas (250 MHz or lower) are generally used for geologic investigations and for finding large structures buried at depths greater than 3m.
+The targets are either laterally extensive, flat-lying to sub-horizontal reflectors such as bedrock interfaces, stratigraphic horizons, or large structures such as industrial process pipes and sewers.
+The equipment for these survey applications is modular and can be moved manually in rough terrain or mounted on a cart in smoother terrain.

 Deep Subsurface Utility Mapping (SUM)

 To learn more about Ground Penetrating Radar (GPR), check out this video from our valued equipment supplier, Sensors & Software:

 Challenge multiVIEW Locates was retained to carry out a detailed Ground Penetrating Radar (GPR) survey in support of a road structure investigation over several hundred kilometres of roadway in Ontario.
 The objective of the survey was to collect data on…

 multiVIEW was pleased to contribute to the latest issue of Canadian Underground Infrastructure.
 In this article, Kevin Vine, President of multiVIEW describes how Subsurface Utility Engineering (SUE) plays an integral role in the design phase of large Rapid Transit projects….